-Kellogg’s launches legal challenge against new Government food rules
+Kellogg’s launches legal challenge against new government food rules

 “All of this matters because, unless you take account of the nutritional elements added when cereal is eaten with milk, the full nutritional value of the meal is not measured.”

-A Department of Health and Social Care spokesman said: “Breakfast cereals contribute 7% – a significant amount – to the average daily free sugar intakes of children.
+A Department of Health and Social Care spokesman said: “Breakfast cereals contribute 7 per cent – a significant amount – to the average daily free sugar intakes of children.

 “Restricting the promotion and advertising of less healthy foods is an important part of the cross-government strategy to halve childhood obesity by 2030, prevent harmful diseases and improve healthy life expectancy, so we can continue to level up health across the nation.”